1nsomn1aa/Coding-Cars-and-Coffee/README.md

 The about us section provides information about the club, it's managing team, reasons to join and a video of the last club meet-up.

-The design of this section is kept consistent accross the entire website.
+The design of this section is kept consistent across the entire website.
 Using two fonts, 'Russo One' for headings and 'Roboto' for paragraphs.
 There are horizontal rulers after every heading to show clear separation between different areas of the about section.

 ![about](https://github.com/1nsomn1aa/Coding-Cars-and-Coffee/assets/168423322/0c3a0600-a821-414e-ad3e-ffa273f78b3b)

 **Join Us Form**

-The form provides the users an ability to become members by filling in their details.
-The form uses validation and does not allow submission if the first name or the last name fields are empty, also checks if there is an "@" symbol in the email address.
+The form provides users the ability to become members by filling in their details.
+The form uses validation and does not allow submission if the first or the last name fields are empty, also checks if there is an "@" symbol in the email address.
 The updates and the suggestions fields are optional.
 The form has been tested by using "formdump.codeinstitute.net" address and functions perfectly.

 The design of the form is consistent with the simplistic theme of the website with the same gradient overlay as the hero section and white text.